-Following the prayer, I suddenly wondered out loud (no filter) if it was me that had set off the alarm?
+Following the closing prayer, I suddenly wondered out loud (no filter) if it was me that had set off the alarm?
 And my siblings (there are six of them), plus cousins and significant others, pounced.
 Literally.
-From that moment it was decreed that I “ruined” Christmas Eve. . . quietly at first. . . as we all red-faced scooted out of the pews.
-And I got a short reprieve because I drove separately (remember, I was late?).
-But when we got home, it was full-on ribbing.
+From that moment it was decreed that I “ruined” Christmas Eve. . . quietly at first. . . as they all red-faced scooted out of the pews.
+Not me, I was still processing and wondering aloud (and probably too loudly because I was being told to “hush”).

-Within days, or even a few hours, someone could burn a turkey, under cook a pie, blow out the candles too slobbery, or forget to start the coffee and “ruin” the next birthday or holiday.
+Within days, or even a few hours, someone could burn a turkey, under cook a pie, blow out the candles too slobbery, or even forget to start the coffee and “ruin” the latest birthday or holiday.
 Sometimes, there’s an “almost ruin” and a quick save followed by a celebration because the lasagna didn’t crash to the floor after all, or there really was creamer in the frig.